In This Article

 They can provide nutritional information, such as the amount of calories and types of nutrients they contain.

-Serotonin, a hormone that plays a role in sleep quality, is mostly produced in your gut.
+Serotonin, a hormone that plays a role in sleep quality, is mainly produced in your gut.
 When your gut isn’t healthy enough to produce enough serotonin, this can affect your sleep.9

 Headaches have been linked to poor gut health.
 Research shows that people who frequently experience digestive issues like nausea, diarrhea, reflux, and constipation also get more headaches than those who don’t have them.